 The contributions of female painters throughout history have often been overlooked, but their work has undeniably shaped the art world.
 From Artemisia Gentileschi's powerful Baroque masterpieces to Yayoi Kusama's contemporary installations, these artists have brought unique perspectives and innovative techniques to their craft.
 By celebrating their achievements, we can gain a more inclusive and diverse understanding of art history, recognising the invaluable contributions of women artists who have enriched our cultural heritage.
 Their stories inspire future generations to pursue their creative passions, regardless of the obstacles they may face.

-Also read: Most Famous Painter In The History
+Also read: Most Famous Painters In Art History